-- Increasing support to the local Jewish community in Venezuela, which is facing an acute economic crisis. - Enhancing local community capacity, and phasing out direct support for welfare, in the provinces of Argentina. - Recalibrating our strategy in Cuba, where we have partnered with the Jewish community for over two decades to support care and Jewish renewal. - Training leaders for local Jewish communities in Latin America through local, regional, and global initiatives.
+- Partnering with the local Jewish community in Venezuela to ensure that basic needs are met, and supporting the local community's efforts to respond to an acute economic crisis and to navigate a politically complex environment, while working with community leaders to strengthen communal capacity and plan for the future. - Enhancing local community capacity, and phasing out direct support for welfare, in the provinces of Argentina. - Recalibrating our strategy in Cuba, where we have partnered with the Jewish community for over two decades to support care and Jewish renewal. - Training leaders for local Jewish communities in Latin America through local, regional, and global initiatives.